NCBI-Hackathons/Viral-VDAP/README.md

 # Software
 **Trimmomatic v.0.39**
 - Bolger, A. M., Lohse, M., & Usadel, B. (2014).
 Trimmomatic: A flexible trimmer for Illumina Sequence Data.
 Bioinformatics, btu170

-Parameters: `ILLUMINACLIP:adapters.fa:2:30:10 LEADING:3 TRAILING:3 AVGQUAL:30 MINLEN:50`
-- This line in `1.trim.sh` specifies that reads are to have a minimum average quality score of 30, low quality (<3) leading and trailing bases trimmed, and a minimum length after trimming of 50.
-All other settings as default.

 **SPAdes v3.13.0**
 -  Bankevich A., Nurk S., Antipov D., Gurevich A., Dvorkin M., Kulikov A. S., Lesin V., Nikolenko S., Pham S., Prjibelski A., Pyshkin A., Sirotkin A., Vyahhi N., Tesler G., Alekseyev M. A., Pevzner P. A. SPAdes: A New Genome Assembly Algorithm and Its Applications to Single-Cell Sequencing.
 Journal of Computational Biology, 2012